Temigo/nu-wiki/chain/clustering/dense.md

  2. **Similarity Kernel** $K$ is a function $K: (x_1, x_2) \mapsto s \in (-\infty, \infty)$ (a python `Callable`) that takes two pixel features and outputs a logit score $s \in (-\infty, \infty)$.
 The **Similarity Kernel** can be both trainable/non-trainable and is specifically used to compute edge probability scores from node (voxel) attributes.
  3. **VoxelGNN** (optional) is a GNN model that is added after both the **Embedder** and the **Similarity Kernal** have both been specified.
 Note however, that adding a gnn layer does cause the required memory during train/evaluation time to increase significantly.

-Since loss computations and label generation must be done in a per-event and per-semantic class basis, we implement a new data structure `ClusterGraphConstructor` parsing individual graphs conveniently (and avoid having to manually assign nodes and edges by slicing on `batch_id` and `semantic_id`, etc.

 ### B. Training/Testing

+Since loss computations and label generation must be done in a per-event and per-semantic class basis, we implement a new interface `ClusterGraphConstructor` parsing individual graphs conveniently (and avoid having to manually assign nodes and edges by slicing on `batch_id` and `semantic_id`, etc.

 ### C. Performance